WPManageNinja/fluent-affiliate-docs/guide/settings-and-customization/migrator-settings.md

+---
+title: Migrator Settings
+description: Learn how to use the FluentAffiliate migrator tool.
+Import affiliate data from other platforms, migrate existing affiliate programs, and transfer affiliate information seamlessly.
+---

 # Migrator Settings

 The Migrator Settings in FluentAffiliate allow you to easily import data from other affiliate plugins and perform cleanup tasks.
 Currently, FluentAffiliate supports migration from **AffiliateWP**.
 This guide will walk you through the available options.